Table of Contents

 Regulating Blood Sugar

 Because wheat berries are "intact" grains, they take longer for your body to break down.
-This results in a lower glycemic index compared to refined flours or "quick" grains.
+This results in a lower glycemic index (GI) of approximately 45–50, compared to refined flours or "quick" grains.
 The fiber slows the absorption of sugar into the bloodstream, which may help some people avoid the energy crashes that follow a high-carb meal.

 Heart Health and Cholesterol